Board of Directors

 Leadership Team performance review

 The CEO is responsible for regularly reviewing the performance of his direct reports against their key performance objectives.
-The formal annual review process is generally conducted in August in respect of the immediately preceding financial year.
-This evaluation is undertaken using criteria set annually by the CEO that include the performance of the business, the accomplishment of strategic and operational objectives and other non-quantitative objectives agreed at the beginning of each financial year.
+The formal annual review process is generally conducted in August each year in respect of the immediately preceding financial year.
+This evaluation is undertaken using criteria set annually by the CEO that include the performance of the business, the accomplishment of strategic and operational objectives and other non-quantitative objectives agreed with the Human Resources and Compensation Committee at the beginning of each financial year.
 The Human Resources and Compensation Committee reviews and approves the CEO's remuneration recommendations for his direct reports, including the payment level of their annual short-term incentives and any other variation of the terms and conditions of employments.
-For further details of the employment arrangements relating to Leadership Team remuneration see Executive remuneration.
+For further details of the employment arrangements relating to Leadership Team remuneration see Remuneration of the Leadership Team.

-Telecom's Group General Counsel & Group Company Secretary is responsible for supporting the effectiveness of the board by ensuring that policies and procedures are followed and for co-ordinating the completion and dispatch of the board agenda and papers.
+Telecom's Company Secretary is responsible for supporting the effectiveness of the board by ensuring that policies and procedures are followed and for co-ordinating the completion and dispatch of the board agenda and papers.

-All directors have access to senior management, including the group general counsel and the company secretary, to discuss issues or obtain information on specific areas or items to be considered at the board meeting or other areas they consider appropriate.
+All directors have access to senior management, including the company secretary, to discuss issues or obtain information on specific areas or items to be considered at the board meeting or other areas they consider appropriate.

 The board, board committees and each director have the right, subject to the approval of the chairman, to seek independent professional advice at Telecom's expense to assist them in carrying out their responsibilities.
 Further, the board and board committees have the authority to secure the attendance of outsiders with relevant experience and expertise at board meetings.